antoinebou12/MoreRVers/README.md

 - Ensure you're in a game session with a valid pawn
 - Try setting `SpeedKeybind = ` (empty) for persistent boost mode
 - High multipliers (3.0+) may cause physics issues or break level logic

+### Instant heal not working

+- Check that `InstantHealEnabled = 1` in config.ini
+- Verify `InstantHealThreshold` is within valid range (0.01 - 0.99)
+- Check console for "Instant heal enabled" message
+- Ensure you're in a game session (not main menu)
+- The feature only affects the local player (server-safe)
+- Health component may not be accessible in all game states - check console for debug messages

+### Instant heal not working

+- Check that `InstantHealEnabled = 1` in config.ini
+- Verify `InstantHealThreshold` is within valid range (0.01 - 0.99)
+- Check console for "Instant heal enabled" message
+- Ensure you're in a game session with a valid pawn
+- Instant heal only affects the local player (server-safe)
+- Health component may not be accessible - check console for debug messages
+- If health component is not found, the game may use a different health system

 ## Contributing